Hoey

 Hoey is an Irish surname.
-Spelling variations include: O'Hoey, Haughey, McCaughey and McKeogh, among others.
+Spelling variations include: O'Hoey, Haughey, McCaughey, Hoy and McKeogh, among others.
 The original Irish spelling is Ó hEochaidh.

-The Hoeys are descendants of the ancient Dál Fiatach dynasty, rulers of the Ulaid and formers kings of Ulster.
+The Hoeys are descendants of the ancient Dál Fiatach dynasty, rulers of the Ulaid and former kings of Ulster.
 They trace their descent from Fiatach Finn mac Dáire, a King of Ulster and High King of Ireland in the 1st Century AD.

-Hoey also is a surname found in some native Cambodians and Indonesians, who may include those of Chinese descent.
+Hoey is also a surname found in Cambodia and Indonesia, particularly for people of Chinese descent.